abhi10syeah/NexusChat/README.md

     ```
     Now, open `.env.local` and fill in the required values:
     -   `MONGO_URI`: Your MongoDB connection string.
     -   `JWT_SECRET`: A long, random, and secret string used for signing authentication tokens.
+You can generate one easily online.

 4.  **Seed the database**:
     To populate the database with initial dummy data (users and rooms), run the seed script: